MankradoN/TechGroupFinder/app/README.md

 ### Updating configuration

 The project is configured via a JSON [config file](src/config/engine.json).
-This file has been automatically generated for you when downloading this project.
 If you would like to make configuration changes, there is no need to regenerate this app from your App Search Dashboard.
 Additional configuration can be made by modifying that file.

 You can simply open up the [engine.json](src/config/engine.json) file, update the [options](#config),